Quantum Field Theory

 Handwritten Notes 2017

-These are not intended for student use and may not reflect what was actually said.
-I provide them as is in case they are any use.
+These are a photcopy of my own notes and are not intended for student use.
+They may not reflect what was actually said as I may improvise in a lecture.
+I provide my notes as is in case they are any use.
 The notes have been corrected over the last few years so most errors have been eliminated from the older notes.
 At the same time, I do rewrite sections every year so new errors creep in.
 Do flag up any queries with me, I'm happy to correct mistakes or explain issues but I would rely on David Tong's typed notes for factors of i or signs.

 - Section 1.
 Introduction